In March 2020, at the start of lockdown, Muscaliet's Deputy Editor, Moyra Tourlamain, invited the Muscaliet authors to join a very informal...

 edited by Rosalchen Whitecross

 In How Bleak is the Crow’s Nest, Rosalchen Whitecross anthologises the writing of 18 women prisoners at HMP Downview and HMP East Sutton Park in 2018; writing their own stories told in their own words.
 In doing so, this anthology writes into ‘the silence of the lived experiences’ of women prisoners, opening an important space for us to better understand prison life for women, and the treatment of women prisoners, in the UK’s criminal justice system.
 The women writers in this anthology use pseudonyms to protect their identities.

-Translated by Ian Brinton & Michael Grant;
+Translated by Ian Brinton and Michael Grant

 Comment by Michael Heller